Reader Deb wrote to me with this fabulous question:

 - Minimalism: Very few over-the-top styles read as sophisticated.
 Limiting outfits to a small group of beautifully-designed, high-impact pieces will do the trick.

-- Muted tones: Much as this lover of brights hates to admit it, cool tones, neutrals, and dusky shades generally look more sophisticated (and expensive) than their lighter, bolder cousins.
+- Muted tones: Cool tones, neutrals, and dusky shades generally look more sophisticated (and expensive) than their lighter, bolder cousins.

 - Agelessness: This gets to the heart of Deb’s question.
 Babydoll dresses and graphic tees generally appear young.
 Thick nude stockings and quilted coats generally appear old.
 Items that work well for women of all ages – like basic black skirts, simple ballet flats, and fitted cardigans – convey chic sophistication.

-- Clean lines: Embellishments like ruffles, buckles, embroidery, lace trim and such are deployed sparingly.
+- Clean lines: Embellishments like ruffles, buckles, embroidery, lace trim, and such are used sparingly.
 This ties into the minimalism thing, but is worth calling out as it applies on a piece-by-piece basis.